 To determine gross impacts associated with the Multifamily Program, we plan to conduct a review of the program-tracking database to ensure the accurate application of the Statewide TRM V3.0.
-We plan to apply the NTGR from PY5 and PY6 evaluations to calculate net impacts.
+We plan to apply the PY7 NTGR recommendations to the SAG.